 Glenn Pierce, M.D., Ph.D.
 Dr. Pierce has been a member of the Board of Directors since January 2017.
 Dr. Pierce has served as Chief Medical Officer of Ambys Medicines, a biotechnology company, since August 2018.
 He serves as entrepreneur-in-residence at Third Rock Ventures, LLC, having joined the company in January 2016.
 He retired from Biogen Idec, Inc., a biotechnology company, in May 2014, where he had worked since March 2009 and most recently served as Chief Medical Officer leading the Hematology, Cell and Gene Therapies division.
 Prior to Biogen, he served in a variety of biotech/biopharma firms, including Bayer AG, Inspiration Pharma Ltd., Avigen, Inc., Selective Genetics, Inc., and Amgen, Inc. in the areas of tissue regeneration and hematology research, development, or both.
-Dr. Pierce is the co-author of more than 15 patents, and has contributed to the development of several novel marketed proteins.
+Dr. Pierce is the co-author of more than 150 scientific papers, author of more than 15 patents, and has contributed to the development of several novel marketed proteins.
 He served on the Medical and Scientific Advisory Council, the Board of Directors and was president of the board of the National Hemophilia Foundation during a span of two decades.
-Dr. Pierce also served on the Blood Products Advisory Committee at the U.S. Food and Drug Administration and the Committee on Blood Safety and Availability at the U.S. Department of Health and Human Services.
-He has served on the Board of Directors of the World Federation of Hemophilia since 2015 and as the organization's Vice President, Medical since 2018.
+Dr. Pierce also served on the Blood Products Advisory Committee at the U.S. Food and Drug Administration and the Committee on Blood Safety and Availability at the U.S. Department of Health and Human Services, He has served on the Board of Directors of the World Federation of Hemophilia since 2015 and as the organization's Vice President, Medical since 2018.
 Dr. Pierce has also served on the Board of Directors of publicly traded biopharmaceutical company Global Blood Therapeutics, Inc. since February 2016.
-Dr. Pierce received a B.S. in Biology, an M.D., and a Ph.D. in immunology, all from Case Western Reserve University in St. Louis.
+Dr. Pierce received a B.S. in Biology, an M.D., and a Ph.D. in immunology, all from Case Western Reserve University in Cleveland, and completed his postgraduate training in pathology and hematology research at Washington University in St. Louis.
 We believe Dr. Pierce's nearly 30 years of experience in leading biotechnology research and development in small and large, public and private biotechnology and biopharmaceutical companies qualifies him to serve on our Board of Directors.